alantheprice/quickConsole/README.md

 # Usage:
 1. Add to your page like so: `<script src="quickConsole.js" type="text/javascript" charset="utf-8"></script>`
 2. Within your javascript call: `quickConsole.init(config)`;
-3. you can toggle the console by pressing "Ctrl + Alt + Shift + d".
+3. you can toggle the console by pressing "Ctrl + Alt + Shift + D".
 4. Once the quick-console is open, it can be removed anytime by pressing "Ctrl + Alt + Shift + d" when focused on the input box.

+# Features:
+1. Tab to complete